 [3] Add a Ship Display Part script, drag the Image component to the “Graphic” slot.

 [4] This is where the unique socket/subpart Keys from the previous section are being used.
-Note that you can have more than one part a*signed per displayed object.
+Note that you can have more than one part assigned per displayed object.
 This is often the case for clustered thrusters and engine nozzles, or when two sockets perfectly align.

 [5] Add a Tooltip Trigger script (the first one from the list)